netreconlab/hipaa-postgres/README.md

 ---

 A simple Postgres image built with PostGIS and PGAudit.
-Designed for [parse-hipaa](https://github.com/netreconlab/parse-hipaa) but can be used anywhere Postgres as used.
+Designed for [parse-hipaa](https://github.com/netreconlab/parse-hipaa) but can be used anywhere Postgres is used.
 These docker images include the necessary database auditing and logging for HIPAA compliance. hipaa-postgres is derived from [postgis](https://hub.docker.com/r/postgis/postgis) which is an extention built on top of the [official postgres image](https://hub.docker.com/_/postgres).

-The parse-hipaa repo provides the following:
+hipaa-postgres provides the following:
 - [x] Auditing & logging
 - [x] Ready for encryption in transit - run behind a proxy with files & directions on how to [complete the process](https://github.com/netreconlab/parse-hipaa#deploying-on-a-real-system) with Nginx and LetsEncrypt